jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 			Number of failed assertions: 0

 Alternatively: you could also send the "test" message to an object in the Max.
-However, this adds more manual steps like building the [Max Implementation](https://github.com/jamoma/JamomaMax), opening Max, instantiating the object, etc.
+However, this adds more manual steps like building the [Max Implementation](https://github.com/jamoma/JamomaMax), opening Max, instantiating the object, etc, etc...

 ###Issues